Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Power model

 \subsection{Energy to solution for the LBM solver on the chip}

 The ECM model and the power model enable a combined analysis of the energy and performance properties of the LBM algorithm.
-It is useful to plot energy to solution versus performance, with the number of cores used as a parameter within a data set for a specific frequency, SIMD vectorization variant, propagation method, or other property.
+It is useful to plot energy to solution versus performance, with the number of cores used as a parameter within a data set for a specific frequency, SIMD vectorization variant, propagation method, or any other property.

-This has been done in Fig.~\ref{fig:Z_ets_AAvsScalar}a for three different clock frequencies and turbo mode, using the AA pattern in AVX and scalar variants.
+This has been done in Fig.~\ref{fig:Z_ets_AAvsScalar}a for three different clock frequencies and turbo mode, using the AA pattern in the AVX variant (filled symbols).
+For comparison we also show the energy-performance data for full socket runs with purely scalar code (large open symbols).
 In turbo mode, each data point was computed using the maximum allowed frequency for each number of active cores.
 The corresponding measurements are shown in Fig~\ref{fig:Z_ets_AAvsScalar}b.
 Note that we always show energy to solution in arbitrary units, but the values shown are coherent for a specific problem size (geometry and number of iterations).

 The models are able to describe the qualitative features of energy and performance.
 The observed deviations are caused by (i) the inability of the ECM model to accurately describe the performance behavior in the vicinity of the saturation point, (ii) the inaccuracy in determining $W_2$ and $W_0$, and (iii) the approximation of linear power behavior with respect to core count even with saturated codes like LBM at higher clock speeds.
 In addition, turbo mode does not fit perfectly into the model (\ref{eq:powermodel}) since the SNB chip can operate beyond its thermal design power (TDP) for a limited amount of time \cite{10.1109/MM.2012.12}.
 This is why the deviation from the measurements is especially large with turbo mode (right-pointing triangles in Fig.~\ref{fig:Z_ets_AAvsScalar}).